HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

   description="Accessing controls and information for YouTube Music via the Window’s Taskbar.", ) }}

+For a deeper dive into video usage on the web, check out the [Media chapter](/en/2022/media#video) of the 2022 Web Almanac.

 ## Device Memory API

 A device's capabilities depend on a few things, like the network, the CPU core count, and the amount of memory available.
 The [Device Memory API](https://developer.mozilla.org/en-US/docs/Web/API/Device_Memory_API) provides insight into the memory available by providing the read-only property `deviceMemory` on the `Navigator` interface.
 The property returns an approximate amount of device memory in gigabytes as a floating point number.